zim-desktop-wiki/zim-desktop-wiki/README.md

 * Do brainstorming

-Zim is an open source program.
-This means it can be used and distributed freely under the conditions of the [license](./LICENSE).

-# INSTALLING
+## Installing from a Package

+Most linux distributions include zim in their package repository.
+On debian and ubuntu to package is simply called "zim".

+A windows installer can be found here: https://zim.glump.net/windows/

+## Installing from Source

 **NOTE:** To test zim it is not needed to install.
 You should be able to run it directly from the source directory by calling `./zim.py`.
 (To run a translated version from the source first call `./setup.py build_trans`.)

 First you should verify you have the dependencies zim needs.
 To list all dependencies check `./setup.py --requires`.